 What I find endearing about this couple is how Brooke crushed on this older ranch hand when she was in braces, and he hardly noticed her at the time (otherwise ick!
 He wouldn’t exactly be hero material if he had noticed her), other than she was the boss’s freckle-faced kid.
 Well, as with many small-town romances–he notices her now! 🙂 The braces are gone, but the freckles remain.
 What’s shocking and slightly disturbing to her is that his two little girls notice her, too, and all three fall in love with the tomboy next door who’s sworn off relationships and motherhood.

 Here’s the first scene (soft-edited, so don’t judge! haha).
-I’m hoping to have this finished right around the same time Dakota Lightning releases.

 And just FYI – you’re going to have to sign up for my newsletter to get your hands on it! 🙂